Pork Jerky Recipe

 As with any other jerky, there are a few tips that will help perfect your pork jerky:

 - Trim off all the fat, fascia, and other non-meat tissue you can.
-Those are the kinds of things that get stuck in your teeth and ruin the mouth feel.
+Those are the kinds of things that get stuck in your teeth and ruin the mouthfeel.
 You’ll notice in the ingredient photo below that there is a line of white fascia that wraps around the loin.
-You should be able to insert the tip of your knife under it, and pull it right off without wasting any meat.
+You should be able to insert the tip of your knife under it and pull it right off without wasting any meat.

 - Cut across the grain.
-Cutting with the grain mean you will need to chew through more muscle fiber.
+Cutting with the grain means you will need to chew through more muscle fiber.
 So be sure to cut across the grain, giving you more tender jerky.
 In a loin, that means you’ll be cutting it across the short side.

 Gather your ingredients: